 What is COVID-19?

-• COVID-19 is the name of the disease caused by a new coronavirus, which has been named SARS-CoV-2.
-COVID-19 is the disease, and SARS-CoV-2 is the virus.
+- COVID-19 is the name of the disease caused by a new coronavirus, SARS-CoV-2.

-• Coronaviruses very commonly infects humans (and some animals).
+- Coronaviruses very commonly infect humans (and some animals).

-• In humans, coronaviruses are a frequent cause of the ‘common’ cold – resulting in an upper respiratory tract infection with cough and coryza.
-There are, however, three types which can cause severe, even life-threatening disease in humans (SARS, MERS, and COVID-19).
+- Coronaviruses are a frequent cause of the ‘common’ cold in humans, resulting in an upper respiratory tract infection with cough and coryza.
+However, three types can cause severe, even life-threatening disease in humans (SARS, MERS, and COVID-19).

 What is the difference between COVID-19, SARS, and MERS?

 Whilst they are all severe illnesses caused by coronaviruses, there are some important differences.
-Some useful things to consider include the R0 (how many people, on average, one case of the disease will spread to in others) and the Case Fatality Rate (CFR), an estimate of how many people who contract the disease will die from it.
-Neither of these statistics is hard and fast (and are both highly context-specific), but they provide a rough yardstick with which to compare infectious diseases.
+Some useful things to consider include the R0 (how many people, on average, one case of the disease will spread to others) and the Case Fatality Rate (CFR), an estimate of how many people who contract the disease will die from it.
+Neither of these statistics is hard, fast (and highly context-specific), but they provide a rough yardstick to compare infectious diseases.

-• SARS: This is an acronym for Severe Acute Respiratory Syndrome, a disease caused by the virus SARS-CoV.
-In 2002-3 the spread of SARS-CoV resulted in around 8,000 cases, with a CFR of approximately 10%.
-Similar to COVID-19, SARS-CoV originated in China, before spreading around the world, predominantly Europe, North America, and South America.
+- SARS: This is an acronym for Severe Acute Respiratory Syndrome, a disease caused by the virus SARS-CoV.
+In 2002-3, the spread of SARS-CoV resulted in around 8,000 cases, with a CFR of approximately 10%.
+Similar to COVID-19, SARS-CoV originated in China before spreading worldwide, predominantly in Europe, North America, and South America.
 The R0 from SARS is thought to be 3.

-• MERS: This is an acronym for Middle East Respiratory Syndrome, caused by the virus MERS-CoV .
-As the name suggested, it originated in the middle east in 2012, transmitted initially from camels to humans.
+- MERS: This is an acronym for Middle East Respiratory Syndrome, caused by the virus MERS-CoV.
+As the name suggests, it originated in the Middle East in 2012 and was initially transmitted from camels to humans.
 MERS causes the most lethal infection of the coronaviruses, with a CFR of around 35%.
 The R0 from MERS is thought to be <1.

 What are the symptoms?

-• The symptoms of COVID-19 are similar to other respiratory viral infections.
-Importantly, in children the symptoms of COVID19 are more likely to be mild, and a significant proportion may be asymptomatic.
+- The symptoms of COVID-19 are similar to those of other respiratory viral infections.
+Importantly, the symptoms of COVID-19 are more likely to be mild in children, and a significant proportion may be asymptomatic.

 How does COVID-19 affect children?

-Evidence from across the globe (namely China, Spain, Italy and America), has shown that children are significantly less affected by COVID19 than adults.
-There are both fewer cases in children, and less children who are severely unwell.
+Evidence from across the globe (namely China, Spain, Italy, and America) has shown that children are significantly less affected by COVID-19 than adults.
+There are fewer cases in children and fewer children who are severely unwell.
 Younger infants appear to be most likely to be hospitalised.
-Overall, there have been only a small number of deaths in children with confirmed COVID-19 reported.
-A number of epidemiological and clinical papers on COVID-19 in children have been published, summarised on DFTB.
+Overall, only a small number of deaths in children with confirmed COVID-19 have been reported.
+Several epidemiological and clinical papers on COVID-19 in children have been published.
+We’ve summarised them on DFTB.

-It is yet unknown whether asymptomatic children can pass the infection on to others.
-In epidemiological studies children have not been found to have a significant role in household transmission.
-It appears children may continue to excrete the virus through their faeces (poo) for several weeks after the symptoms of infection have passed, but the role of this excretion in viral transmission is not clear (there is some evidence to show it is only viral particles rather than active virus).
+It is unknown whether asymptomatic children can pass the infection on to others.
+In epidemiological studies, children have not been found to play a significant role in household transmission.
+It appears children may continue to excrete the virus through their faeces (poo) for several weeks after the symptoms of infection have passed.
+Still, the role of this excretion in viral transmission is unclear (there is some evidence to show it is only viral particles rather than active virus).
 Regardless, hand hygiene remains of paramount importance in reducing spread.

 If my child is unwell, can I give them ibuprofen?

-In the UK, the RCPCH has published guidelines (with the Royal College of Obstetrics and Gynaecology) recommending pregnant women with COVID-19 who are in labour should deliver their baby in an obstetric unit, however there is no need to separate mother and baby after birth, and the benefits of breast feeding outweigh any theoretical risks.
-Of note, the American Academy of Pediatrics has released conflicting guidelines, suggesting separation of the mother and baby.
+In the UK, the RCPCH has published guidelines (with the Royal College of Obstetrics and Gynaecology) recommending that pregnant women with COVID-19 who are in labour should deliver their baby in an obstetric unit.
+However, there is no need to separate mother and baby after birth, and the benefits of breastfeeding outweigh any theoretical risks.
+Of note, the American Academy of Pediatrics has released conflicting guidelines suggesting the separation of the mother and baby.

 What about children with chronic conditions?